GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 http://www.example.com/bar.html
 ```

-This would mean that when querying the Chrome UX Report with the origin set to `http://www.example.com`, data for `http://www.example.com/`, `http://www.example.com/foo.html`, and `http://www.example.com/bar.html` would be returned because those are all pages under that origin.
+This would mean that when querying the Chrome UX Report with the origin set to `http://www.example.com`, data for `http://www.example.com/`, `http://www.example.com/foo.html`, and `http://www.example.com/bar.html` would be returned, aggregated together, because those are all pages under that origin.

 ### URLs